tgrabus/devboosterkit/templates/infrastructure/azure/modules/key_vault/README.md

 ### <a name="input_short_description"></a> [short\_description](#input\_short\_description)

-Description: Optional Short description of the resource
+Description: Optional short description of the resource

 Type: `string`